The 5 Best Dividend ETFs: Compound Your Money FASTER

 Canadian ETFs Summary

-Due to the nature of the Canadian stock markets, all Canadian Dividend ETFs have a high weightage of Financial and Energy sectors.
-The other prominent sectors are Industrials and Utilities.
+Due to the nature of the Canadian stock markets, all Canadian Dividend ETFs have a high weightage of the financial andenergy sectors.
+The other prominent sectors covered are industrials and utilities.

-The performance and cost details for each dividend ETF is outlined below for better comparative analysis.
+The performance and cost details for each dividend ETF are outlined below for better comparative analysis.
 Keep on reading for more details on each dividend ETF.

 Do note that the yield is not consistent across payments like many individual stocks, it can fluctuates based on the management of the ETF.